Winston Churchill (1940–2010): Political career

 Churchill was not able to take up his grandfather's parliamentary seat at Woodford in Essex when he stepped down at the 1964 general election, three months before his death at the age of 90.
 However, he was at the centre of the Conservative campaign: despite being quite inexperienced in politics, he had been appointed as Edward Heath's personal assistant.
-Heath, who was already a senior cabinet minister, was elected party leader the following year after the resignation of Sir Alec Douglas-Home, who lost the general election to Labour and Harold Wilson.
+Heath, who was already a senior cabinet minister, was elected party leader the following year after the resignation of Sir Alec Douglas-Home, who lost the general election to Harold Wilson's Labour Party.

 Churchill's first attempt to enter Parliament was at the 1967 Manchester Gorton by-election.
 In spite of the unpopularity of the incumbent Labour government, he lost, but only by 577 votes.
-Winston was still a journalist with The Daily Telegraph when his father died in 1968; the paper's proprietor, Lord Hartwell, took the decision to employ Martin Gilbert to continue the work on the former Prime Minister's biography that Randolph had started.
+He was still a journalist with The Daily Telegraph when his father died in 1968; the paper's proprietor, Lord Hartwell, took the decision to employ Martin Gilbert to continue the work on the former Prime Minister's biography that Randolph had started.

 Churchill became Member of Parliament for the constituency of Stretford, near Manchester, at the 1970 general election.
 As an MP he was a member of the parliamentary ski team and chairman of the Commons Flying Club.
 He became a friend of Julian Amery MP, who as Minister for Housing and Construction at the Department of the Environment, appointed him his Parliamentary Private Secretary.
 Churchill was not much interested in the mundane questions of housing, however, and doing as little as possible, took questions to the House from civil servants.
 Transferred to the Foreign Office with Amery, he became very outspoken on issues in the Middle East and on the Communist Bloc.
-After he attempted to question Alec Douglas-Home's abilities as Foreign Secretary, he was forced to resign in November 1973, just over three months before the Conservatives lost power to Harold Wilson's Labour Party for the second time in a decade.
+After he attempted to question Alec Douglas-Home's abilities as Foreign Secretary, he was forced to resign in November 1973, just over three months before the Conservatives lost power to the Labour Party for the second time in a decade.

-Churchill resumed the family tradition of protecting Ulster Unionism, defending the Diplock Courts, internment and arguing for the death penalty for terrorists.
-He was part of a group of Conservative MPs of the era (including Margaret Thatcher) who were heavily critical of BBC coverage of the conflict in Northern Ireland as expressing communist sympathies, for which some journalists were sacked.
+Churchill resumed his great-grandfather Lord Randolph Churchill's precedent of protecting Ulster Unionism, defending the Diplock Courts, internment and arguing for the death penalty for terrorists.
+He was part of a group of Conservative MPs of the era (including Margaret Thatcher) who were heavily critical of BBC coverage of the conflict in Northern Ireland and for allegedly expressing communist sympathies, for which some journalists were sacked.